-The aim of provincial competitions is to select no one (1) winners in different categories to represent each province in the National competitions and participate in the Annual Youth Summit.
+The aim of the provincial adjudications is to select one (1) winner in each category (art medium) to represent each province in the national adjudications.

-Preparations for Provincial competitions
+Preparations for Provincial adjudications

-- a) On the basis of the recommendations made by the panel after the district competitions, it may be necessary to refine the original scripts further in preparation for the provincial competitions. - b) The Educator must submit a portfolio two weeks before the provincial competitions. - c) Department of Water Affairs will arrange transport if and when necessary. - d) Only position ones winners per category will proceed to the national competitions.
+- a) On the basis of the recommendations made by the panel after the district adjudications, it may be necessary to refine the original scripts further in preparation for the provincial adjudications. - b) The Educator must submit a portfolio two weeks before the provincial adjudications. - c) Department of Water and Sanitation will arrange transport if and when necessary. - d) The total score will be comprised of the score from the learner's presentation, the educator's presentation, the school visit assessment, and the portfolio. - e) Only first position winner in each category will proceed to the national adjudications.